 you might also find me working on the local citywide mesh network or at a distro with some mutual aid outfits around town. maybe we'll end up shoulder to shoulder working on one of these community efforts together.

-i'll admit that i'm not as active as i was in the so-called Before Times (oh how i miss dancing until the sun came up), but you might catch me lurking the streets in search of live Jazz, a burlesque show, the occasional art installation or coffee cupping, or, perhaps, at various sex-positive, body-positive, nudist-adjacent locales & events around the city.
+i'll admit that i'm not as active as i was in the so-called Before Times (oh how i miss dancing until the sun came up), but you might catch me lurking the streets in search of live Jazz, a burlesque show, one of those bike parties of dozens or hundreds of people riding around the city together, the occasional art installation or coffee cupping, or, perhaps, at various sex-positive, body-positive, nudist-adjacent locales & events around the city (though maybe that'll become mere wishful thinking with the way things are headed with purity culture).

 my interest in some of the latter spaces, in particular, is waning though. what i once experienced as an underground, word-of-mouth scene built on trust and mutual respect has, like everything else, been captured by capitalism—monetary and social—and thus morphed into a clout-chasing social media content fodder factory of primarily boring cishet people clinging to aesthetics of edginess or cis gay men—both of whom are tacitly queerphobic and ableist. they can keep their shitty, exclusive-as-in-othering SERF'n'TERF Fire Island parties, i'll take a mellow nude beach with real community or a weekend on a lake upstate with partners & friends every time i'm given the choice. here's hoping that we see more COVID-conscious clubs that don't require you to buy an NFT to go to a play party (if you know, you know) sprout up soon.